1967 Horatio Alger Award Winner

 Born to Lebanese-American Christians in 1908, Michael DeBakey grew up in Lake Charles, Louisiana.
 His parents were loving, generous people who instilled in him the importance of helping the underprivileged and giving back to his community.
 He accompanied his parents every Sunday to a local orphanage, where they delivered clothing and food to the children.

 DeBakey received his bachelor's, master's, and M. D. degrees from Tulane University in New Orleans.
 In 1937, he joined the faculty of Tulane University School of Medicine.
 Later, he volunteered for military service during World War II, becoming director of the Surgical Consultants' Division in the Army Surgeon General's Office.
 During that time, he developed the Mobile Army Surgical Hospitals, or MASH units, which saved thousands of lives during the Korean and Vietnam conflicts.

-DeBakey is internationally recognized as an ingenious medical inventor and innovator, a gifted and dedicated medical educator, the premier surgeon of all time, and an international medical statesman.
-He has served as an advisor to almost every U. S. President during the past 50 years.
+DeBakey was internationally recognized as an ingenious medical inventor and innovator, a gifted and dedicated medical educator, the premier surgeon of all time, and an international medical statesman.
+He served as an advisor to almost every U. S. President during the past 50 years.

 Looking back over his career, DeBakey once said, "My life and work have been guided largely by my parents instilling in me integrity, a reverence for life, and compassion for suffering humanity.